 3. Not taking enough clothes to a Festival!

-Ok, so I know I’ve just banged on about packing too many clothes, however not taking enough clothes can also be a pain.
-If you live in the UK, don’t think that your festival experience will be all ‘Summer Vibes’, Coachella-like sunshine, and blue sky all day long – more than likely it wont be and even if you get lucky during the day, at night temperatures can drop MASSIVELY.
-I went to Wilderness Festival with my friend Hannah and we had to go and buy coats from a vintage stall at the festival because we were FREEZING at night having only packed clothes suitable for a tropical island getaway.
+I know I’ve banged on about packing too many clothes, however not taking enough clothes can also be a pain.
+If going to a UK Festival, it’s unlikely to be all ‘Summer Vibes’, Coachella-like sunshine, and blue sky all day long.
+Even if you get lucky during the day, at night temperatures can drop MASSIVELY.
+When Hannah and I went to Wilderness Festival we had to buy coats from a vintage stall at the festival because we were FREEZING at night.
+We had seemingly only packed clothes suitable for a tropical island getaway.

-Essentially – make sure you take a decent jumper, raincoat, and leggings/tights/jeans just incase the weather is not in your favour!
+Essentially, be sure to take a jumper, raincoat and leggings/jeans just in case the weather is not in your favour!

 4. Not drinking enough water at a Festival!